Bay and Target Information

 The club has purchased and installed enough target backers and steel for everyone to have fun, even if they didn’t bring targets, so please do not shoot NON-TARGET items.

 We ask you to self police and if you notice anyone shooting a “non-target,” to please point out a more appropriate target.
-The club spent over $1,000 on range clean up this year to bring you these target backers and steel targets, so lets get the most usage out of them as possible.
+The club spends many $$$ on range clean up to bring you these target backers and steel targets, so lets get the most usage out of them as possible.

-If anyone has any questions, please do not hesitate to contact us via email at lastchancehandgunners@gmail.com or to contact a Board member directly.
+If anyone has any questions, please do not hesitate to contact us via email at: lchgrange@gmail.com or contact a Board member directly.
 Here is a link to all of the board members and their contact info: https://lastchancehandgunners.com/contacts/